Auto.gov: Learning-based Governance for Decentralized Finance (DeFi): Results

 \subsection{Training of the governance agent}

-Our initial evaluation focuses on the training time per episode for the governance agent.
-As the agent may require retraining due to varying \ac{defi} environments or modifications to specific protocols, the training speed substantially impacts the practicality of our approach.
+Our initial evaluation focuses on the training of the governance agent, particularly examining the speed and effectiveness of its training process.

-\autoref{fig:delay} depicts the \acp{cdf} of training time per episode for varying numbers of actions.
+First of all, the training speed is crucial due to the need for retraining in changing \ac{defi} environments or protocol updates. \autoref{fig:delay} depicts the \acp{cdf} of training time per episode for varying numbers of actions.
 Training speed is crucial for the practicality of our approach, as the governance agent may need updating or retraining in response to different \ac{defi} environments or protocol changes.
-The results demonstrate that for all three scenarios (i.e., 300, 450, and 600 actions per episode), the training time remains below 2000ms.
+The results demonstrate that for all scenarios (i.e., 300, 450, 600, and 750 actions per episode), the training time remains below 3000ms per episode.
 With 300 actions per episode, the \ac{dqn} can finish decision-making and training for each episode within just 1000ms.
 Our experiments indicate that a higher number of actions per training step can slightly enhance training quality but can also considerably prolong the training duration.
-Based on our findings, we determined that training with 450 actions per episode is adequate for the rapid and efficient training of the governance agent.
-Consequently, we utilize 450 actions per training episode in all subsequent evaluations, consistently yielding satisfactory results.
-Moreover, by comparing \autoref{fig:delay_without_target} and \autoref{fig:delay_with_target}, we observe that using target networks does not noticeably increase training time, as their time costs are very similar.
-As outlined in Table~\ref{tab:para}, the agent requires 850 episodes for full training, which translates to a total training time of approximately 21 minutes.
+Based on our findings, we determined that training with 600 actions per episode is adequate for the rapid and efficient training of the governance agent.
+Consequently, we utilize 600 actions per training episode in all subsequent evaluations, consistently yielding satisfactory results.
+Moreover, by comparing Figures~\ref{fig:delay_without_target} and~\ref{fig:delay_with_target}, we observe that using target networks does not noticeably increase training time, as their time costs are very similar.
+The remaining evaluation results are derived from training that incorporates both the primary network and the target network, as detailed in Appendix~\ref{app:target_network}.
+The target network is activated only when $\epsilon$ is less than 0.3 (indicated in~\autoref{tab:para}).
+Moreover, as outlined in \autoref{tab:para}, the agent requires 7,301 episodes for full training, resulting in a total training time of approximately 4 hours.

-After landing on the appropriate hyperparameters, we train the governance agent for two scenarios, one without attacks, and one with price oracle attacks as described in \autoref{sec:reaction} that occur in some random steps in each training episode. \autoref{fig:training} illustrates that price attacks are likely to, but not always, turn the lending protocol bankrupt (marked at the bottom of \autoref{fig:training_attacks}), which ends the episode before the pre-determined maximal number of steps.